-* Norquist says Boehner plan would not violate anti-tax pledge
+* Norquist says Boehner plan would not violate anti-tax

 * Club for Growth urges rejection, calling it "anti-growth"

 * Conflicting assessments may complicate efforts to pass it

 By Thomas Ferraro and Rachelle Younglai

 activist Grover Norquist gave his blessing on Wednesday to House

 Speaker John Boehner's plan to avert the "fiscal cliff,"

 concluding that despite complaints to the contrary, it would